bb-Ricardo/icinga-slack-bot/README.md

 (service.state == 2) && ( match("*test*", host.name) && match("*web*", service.name) ) || ( match("*web*", host.name) && match("*test*", service.name) )
 `

+#### Using previous filter
+Sometime you try to tackle a problem and get tired of entering the filter every time.
+In this case you can use `!!` which defaults to last commands filter.

+Example:

+You are checking the service status with `ss myserver ntp`.
+And then you want to reschedule this service.
+Instead of adding the filter again you can write `rs !!` which translates into `rs myserver ntp`.
+This works for all commands using filters.

 ### Actions
 Actions have been added to perform certain actions on hosts or services.
 Current actions are `Acknowledgements` and `Downtimes`.